piotrmurach/tty-config/README.md

 # raises TTY::Config::ValidationError, 'Currency code needs to be 3 chars long.'
 ```

-If the value s provided as a proc or a block then the validation will be delayed until the value is actually read:
+If the value is provided as a proc or a block then the validation will be delayed until the value is actually read:

 ```ruby
 config.set(:settings, :base) { 'PL' }